Engage school stakeholders and gain buy-in

 Develop a plan for effective implementation

 Careful planning can ensure that your implementation is a success from day one.
 Our Pre-Implementation Checklist outlines several steps that can help schools prepare for a Breakfast After the Bell program, such as of providing trainings to key stakeholders, developing an implementation plan and connecting with other schools to share best practices.
-The Breakfast in the Classroom Rollout Timeline and the Grab and Go to the Classroom Rollout Timeline outline action steps school stakeholders can take to help prepare for the launch of Breakfast After the Bell.
+The Breakfast in the Classroom Rollout Timeline and the Grab and Go Rollout Timeline outline action steps school stakeholders can take to help prepare for the launch of Breakfast After the Bell.
 The rollout timelines span both long-term action steps and short-term action steps -- starting at eight weeks before implementation and counting down each week until launch.

 Plan the Breakfast After the Bell Menu